KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 The organization of the component styles in the 7-1 pattern can be considered _parallel_ to that of the JavaScript (React) components, in that for every React component, there exists a Sass component partial file that styles the component.
 All of these component styles are contained in one `main.css` file.
 There are a few good reasons for this separation:

-- Component styles should be front-end framework-agnostic.
+- Component styles should be frontend framework-agnostic.
 - Component styles aren’t necessarily hierarchical (e.g. a button inside a modal may look identical to a standalone button)
 - Component styles are guaranteed to only be defined once.
 - No overhead - JavaScript is never required to render static CSS.